President/CEO David L. Piccoli, II. (left) pictured with Discovery House founder (and father) David L. Piccoli Sr. (right)

 Another Partner request is for more predictable development timeframes.
 SMART is focusing on a new method of software development to be more predictable than ever.
 From here, we can provide more accurate estimates and plan our development to meet the strategic planning goals.

 Saying that we listen and incorporate Partner feedback is nice, but how exactly does that work?
 In one word; Agile.
 SMART has adopted an Agile development methodology.
 This is a proven method used by companies like Adobe and GE.
-It allows our teams to be nimble and respond to the continuously changing needs of our Partners.
+It allows our teams to be agile and respond to the continuously changing needs of our Partners.
 Moreover, Agile is about working smarter and generating more value.
-Because of this, SMART Partners benefit from an EHR that has greater flexibility and is delivered in more predictable fashion.
+Because of this, SMART Partners benefit from an EHR that has greater flexibility and is delivered more predictably.

 You’ve probably heard that Meaningful Use will be ending in 2016.
 Meaningful use is not ending and the use of a Certified Health Record will still be required.
 Most of the takeaways from the blog posts and news articles don’t tell the whole story.
 The following should help to give everyone a clear picture of what’s really happening and how it affects your organization.